 What you can do

-- Write down key personal information, including previous piercing injuries or a family history of arteriovenous fistula or other blood vessel diseases.
+- Write down key personal information, including previous piercing injuries or a family history of arteriovenous fistulas or other blood vessel diseases.

 - What's the most likely cause of my symptoms?